 Who We Are

-Bus Stops Films has been in operation since 2009, teaching adults with intellectual disabilities and others from marginalised communities film studies.
+Bus Stops Films has been in operation since 2009, teaching adults with disabilities and others from marginalised communities film studies.
 We use filmmaking and the film industry to change community attitudes globally around the rights and contribution to society of and by people with disability.

 We EDUCATE, CREATE and ADVOCATE.
 Bus Stop makes films with, for and about people from diverse backgrounds and abilities.